 It’s a two step process but it’s easy to do and the pay-off is worth it.
 Here’s a quick summary of how to make the best breaded shrimp.

-You’ll find the complete printable recipe at the bottom of this post, with measurements and instructions.
+You’ll find the printable recipe card near the bottom of this post with measurements, instructions, and nutrition information.

 - Shrimp: Look for large or jumbo (16-20) raw shrimp, peeled, deveined, with the tails on.
 Frozen shrimp are super convenient and can be thawed under running cold water.

 - All-Purpose Flour: Flour is seasoned with Old Bay Seasoning, Garlic Powder, and a dash of Cornstarch.
 An Egg, lightly beaten and mixed with water, is added to the flour to make a light batter.

 - Panko Bread Crumbs: Panko, with its large airy crumbs, makes a better breading for the shrimp than regular bread crumbs.

 This classic blend of 18 different spices has been around for years and is often used in seafood recipes.
 Currently produced by McCormick, you can also make your own similar blend.
 Try this recipe by The Spruce Eats.

 Thaw your shrimp if it’s still frozen.
 This can be easily accomplished by putting it in a colander and running cold water over it.